Pioreactor/docs.pioreactor/user_guide/08-Simple scripting with Python.md

 ```

 Hit `crtl-x`, and then `Y` to save our file.
-You're a hacker now :)

 ### 3. Running our Python script

 To run our script, type `python3 script_test.py` in the command line.
 If everything works correctly, your Pioreactor's stirring will start, and then finish after 10 seconds.
+You're a hacker now :)

-To make it run _forever_, let's edit the file again: `nano script_test.py`, and replace `time.sleep(10)` with:
+To make stirring run _forever_, let's edit the file again: `nano script_test.py`, and replace `time.sleep(10)` with:

 ```python {5}
 import time